Treatment

 • Are you at risk for ovarian cancer?
 If so, your healthcare provider may advise removing the ovaries and fallopian tubes along with the uterus.

-Consider getting a second opinion if you are not comfortable with the advice given to you.
+Consider getting a second opinion to ensure you are making the best choice for you.

 Featured in